Hello! I’m Ben Gremillion, a writer with a design and development background. See where I’ve written or read samples of my work:

 When we started making Grawlix, we asked ourselves “how can we make it load faster?”
 Then we turned it around: “what makes it load slower?”
 Turns out that the biggest barrier is the comic itself.
 Giant, detail-rich graphics hog bandwidth like a pig down a firehose.
 That makes even less sense than the glacier/paint quip, so let’s just say that one of your goals as an artist in a digital medium is to balance file size with image quality.

-Learn to slim down every pixel in this article I wrote for Grawlix Comix
+Learn to slim down the dots in this article I wrote for Grawlix Comix

 While presenting information online is a design problem, the challenge of making it work is technical.
 Web designers use CSS frameworks to focus more on the former and worry less about the latter, just as grids — a staple of design — provide guidelines for layout.
 But responsive design needs to do more than create columns and rows.
 When a medium changes, what happens to its tools?
 We talked to three experts about the issues and challenges facing grids for web design.